 Regardless of the manner in which a divorce is handled, it will be stressful.
 However, at Bentley, Gibson, Kopecki, Smith, P.C., our divorce lawyers are mindful of the emotional difficulties you face as well as the financial impact a divorce may cause.
 We will work to help you stabilize the situation and resolve disputes in a manner that enables you to move forward.

 Contact us to schedule a free initial consultation.

 With more than 40 years of combined experience, our attorneys can help you take control of your future.
 Our office believes that, whenever possible, the most effective method for resolution is one in which the parties and counsel work together on an agreement.
 This is obviously a difficult concept during a divorce.
 However, no matter what agreements are made between the parties in a divorce, they will likely be much more favorable than a stranger deciding your future in a contested divorce.

-At Bentley, Gibson, Kopecki, Smith, P.C., our Reading, Pennsylvania divorce lawyers help clients resolve issues through smart negotiations.
+At Bentley, Gibson, Kopecki, Smith, P.C., we help clients resolve issues through smart negotiations.
 We offer tough litigation and courtroom experience if an agreement cannot be reached.
-We know that this may be necessary, and our Reading divorce attorneys are there to help when you need it.
+We know that this may be necessary, and our attorneys are there to help when you need it.

 We can help you with:

 - Child custody

 Legal Separation Laws In Pennsylvania